harness/developer-hub/release-notes/security-testing-orchestration.md

 - Fixed an issue with database migrations that impacted upgrading Self-Managed Platform from version 0.13.x to 0.14.x.
 (STO-7309)

 - Fixed a UI issue in **Security Tests** when the same issue was detected by multiple scans in the same pipeline.
 The **Issues** table showed multiple identical rows for that issue, and clicking on an issue selected all of the identical rows.
+With this fix, the rows are differentiated by **Target**.
+Clicking on an issue selects only that one issue.
 (STO-4918)

-  With this fix, clicking on an issue selects only that issue, even if other scans detected the same issue for that target.
-(You can use the **Steps** filter to show/hide results from specific scans.)

 ### Version 1.88.2